CarlKCarlK/range-set-blaze/docs/bench.md

 Disjoint ranges can be stored in a tree or a vector.
 With a tree, we expect inserts to be much faster than with a vector, O(ln *n*) vs O(*n*).
 Benchmark `ingest_clumps_easy` below showed this to be true.
 Because I care about such inserts, after that benchmark, I removed vector-based crates from consideration except for `roaring`.

 Finally, I looked for crates that supported set operations (for example, union, intersection, set difference).
-Only `roaring` of the remaining crates offered tested set operations.
+Only `roaring` of the remaining crates offered set operations.
 (The inspirational `sorted-iter` also does, but it is designed to work on sorted values, not ranges, and so is not included.)

 If I misunderstood any of the crates, please let me know.
 If you'd like to benchmark a crate, the benchmarking code is in the `benches` directory of this repository.